|USN||the Wells Brothers' Battleship Index

 |Russian & Soviet|

-While these studies are just a curiousity to most historians, they are irresistible to battleship fans and wargamers, as they are among the most spectacular battleship designs ever produced by the United States, or any other nation for that matter.
+While these studies are just a curiosity to most historians, they are irresistible to battleship fans and wargamers, as they are among the most spectacular battleship designs ever produced by the United States, or any other nation for that matter.
 These designs can be the used for entertaining wargame scenarios or alternate history speculation.
 This page also provides some speculation about battlecruisers that might have been developed in parallel.

 We first learned of the Tillman battleships back in the 1970s, when Stefan Terzibaschitsch's book on US battleships was published.
 In his notes on the South Dakota (BB-49) class, he mentioned an 80,000 ton preliminary design with fifteen 18 inch guns and a speed of 35 (sic) knots.
-As you might imagine, this piqued our curiousity, but Terzibaschitsch provided no additional details.
+As you might imagine, this piqued our curiosity, but Terzibaschitsch provided no additional details.

 Terzibaschitsch apparently took his data from Sigfried Breyer's book "Battleships and Battlecruisers: 1905-1970", which has a similarly brief mention of these ships, with the same error in the speed figure.